DavidMorano/system/src/bibleset/README.txt

 BIBLESET

-This program typesets the Bible (or any text in appropriate database form)..
+This program typesets the Bible (or any text in appropriate database form).

 Synopsis:
 $ bibleset <file(s)> [-ff <fontfamily>] [-ps <ps>[:<vs>] [-vs <vs>]